keyboardMFDoom/hpc_esc_401_solutions/exercise_session_02/README.md

 - Status is up to date and log showed only the initial repository

 ### Exercise 2 ###
 - cc: Compiler for C files.
 Man cc didn't really help but the lecture slides.
+Examples are gcc and cce.
 - O0: Default of optimization choice.
 No optimization.
 - O3: From slide 24 -
  	Everything from O2: